btmartin721/SNPio/README.md

 ### 🐳 Docker

+To run the Docker image interactively in a terminal, run the following commands:

 ```bash
 docker pull btmartin721/snpio:latest
 docker run -it btmartin721/snpio:latest
 ```

+If you'd like to run SNPio in a jupyter notebook, instructions to do so in the docker container will be printed to the terminal.

+> **Note:** All three installation versions (pip, conda, docker) are actively maintained and kept up-to-date with CI/CD routines.

 > **Note:** SNPio supports Unix-based systems.
 Windows users should install via WSL.